What is Deed Fraud? (click here for printable PDF)

 - – Forensic Loan Audits, Mortgage Debt Elimination, and Equity Stripping Schemes

 - – Home Repairs, Hard Money Lender, Short Sale Schemes, and many more

 The growing value of real estate in Brooklyn has put many homeowners at risk of deed fraud.
 Scammers will often seek out senior citizens and distressed homeowners.

 Beware of the Warning Signs!
 Scammers may pressure you into signing paperwork, ask for fees, and make guarantees that they can obtain “government-approved” or “official government” loan modifications.
 Scammers will also try to steer you away from seeking independent advice or counsel for help.

 You may have fallen victim to deed fraud/scams if you:

 - – Receive official-looking mail stating that an auction is scheduled

 - – Stop receiving your water bill or property tax assessment/bills

 - – Stop receiving tenants’ rent payments and learn they have been making rent payments to another person at a different location

-- – Receive payment books or other information from a lender with whom you have never done business
+- – Receive mortgage statements or other information from a lender with whom you have never done business

 Do you or someone you know need legal help?